Gloria (Shadows of Knight album): Background

 The band released the Gloria album in the summer of 1966, after releasing "Gloria" as a single backed by "Darkside" in December 1965.
-The single charted at #10 according to Billboard.
+The single reached #10 on the Billboard charts in May 1966.
 Later in the year, "Oh Yeah" was released from the same album as a single backed by "Light Bulb Blues", and charted as high as #39.
 The album liner notes credit the album as "Produced for Dunwich Records" instead of crediting a specific producer.

+Reception

+Although the band's association with "Gloria" has caused some to categorize them as one-hit wonders, Cub Koda of AllMusic pushed back against this notion.
+He reviewed their debut favorably, saying "it positively rocks with a raw energy of a band straight out of the teen clubs, playing with a total abandon and an energy level that seems to explode out of the speakers.
+Equal parts Rolling Stones, Yardbirds, Who, and snotty little Chicago-suburb bad boys, the Shadows of Knight could easily put the torch to Chess blues classics, which make up the majority of the songs included here.
+Their wild takes on 'I Just Want to Make Love to You,' 'Oh Yeah,' and 'Got My Mojo Working' rank right up there with any British Invasion band's version from the same time period."